Event | Discussion

 Together, they will also discuss the relative absence of important role models in Spain (when compared to other national contexts) of artists and writers who critically engage and theorize issues of race and identity.
 In addition to a focus on Quan’s recent publications and blog, they will also address the medium of the podcast and the lack of racialized voices recorded in Spain today.
 By thinking across media and offering a comparative frame in which to situate Quan’s work, this event will contextualize Quan’s work through the lens of contemporary racialized media practices in and beyond Spain.

-Co-sponsored by the Asian/Pacific/American Institute at NYU and TNYU Department of East Asian Studies.
+Co-sponsored by the Asian/Pacific/American Institute at NYU and NYU Department of East Asian Studies.

 Thursday, February 8, 2024, 7:00 pm